faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 ## About Me

 Hi, my full name is Faris Hamdi Rizk Elsayed Ibrahim.
-I’m a researcher and an aspiring Communications and Electronics Engineering student with a focus in Machine Learning and Computer Vision.
+I’m a researcher and an aspiring Communications and Electronics Engineering student focusing on Machine Learning and Computer Vision.

-Currently, I am an undergraduate Researcher at the State University of New York at Buffalo, contributing to research to develop a novel human-object interaction detection model.
+I am an undergraduate Researcher at the State University of New York at Buffalo, contributing to research to develop a novel human-object interaction detection model.
 I am also a research lead at Zewail City Computing Society’s Applied Machine Learning Lab, leading research in computer vision, NLP, and machine learning.

-My past research at the Delta Higher Institute of Engineering and Technology focused on research on machine learning applications, which has been published in 4 international publications exploring applications of machine learning.
+My past research at the Delta Higher Institute of Engineering and Technology focused on metaheuristics optimization and machine learning applications, which has been published in 4 international publications exploring applications of machine learning.
 Through these experiences, I’ve developed a passion for using AI to solve real-world challenges and create meaningful, innovative solutions.

 I’m always open to new ideas, collaborations, and conversations in this exciting field.
 Let’s connect!